How Good Is Your Glue?

 When I say “a dog that lacks D” most people immediately think of a low drive, frightened, lethargic dog that has little drive for training.
 But the lack of “D” can also go the other way.
 You may have a high drive, super keen dog that has tons of “D” but rather than it being directed at you or your work his focus is directed at the first shiny thing that catches his eye; other dogs, birds, people, smells, you name it!

 Either way, trying to train a dog that lacks “D” is a bit like herding cats and I wouldn’t wish that job on anyone, let alone students I want to help with their contacts!
 So before I roll out my new course I really want to help people to create desire and focus in the correct direction; towards you and the work you are attempting.

 All of this starts tomorrow as I send out the first foundation newsletter for improving your dog’s “D” to work with you.
-If you are not one of my newsletter subscribers you can join by filling in the form on the front page of this blog, you will find it on the right hand side.
-Please note, you may have to tell your internet provide to “allow” emails from sayyesnews AT aweber DOT com (written like a true email address “[email protected]).
+If you are not one of my newsletter subscribers you can join by filling in the form on this blog, you will find it on the right hand side or below.
+Please note, you may have to tell your internet provide to “allow” emails from customerhappiness AT clickerdogs DOT com (written like a true email address “[email protected]).
 If you have specific struggles you would like us to consider in our series, please let me know about them here. ** We did have an issue with the newsletter that went out earlier this week, so if you didn’t get yours, just try to sign up once again — that is the best way to know if you are on our list or not.

 Today I am grateful for Lynda OH, who took a two month leave of absence from her job with the government so she could come to work full time for us here at Say Yes . . . next step in my plot is to somehow make this a permanent thing:)